-Here are 50 things every international traveler should know before leaving the country.
+Here are 50 things every traveler should about overseas travel know before leaving the country to travel abroad.

 1. Most countries use credit cards with chip and PIN technology.
 Most U.S. cards now have a chip, but no PIN.
-Don’t worry, your card can still be used with a signature in most places (except usually in train/metro station vending machines).
+Don’t worry, your card can still be used with a signature in most places (except usually in train/metro station vending machines) Make sure you have cash on hand, just in case.

 2. When processing your credit card, the merchant should bring the card reader to you.
 Your card shouldn’t need to leave your sight.

-3. Many credit cards charge a 3% international transaction fee, even when booking travel with an international company while still at home.
-Find one that doesn’t charge that fee to save $$.
+3. Many credit cards charge a ~3% international transaction fee, even when booking travel with an international company while still at home.
+Apply for a card that doesn’t charge that fee to save $$.

 5. ATMs are the best way to get the cash you’ll need.
-Just try to calculate your costs in advance so you don’t take too much out or have to pay another fee to get more.
+Try to calculate your costs in advance so you don’t take too much out or have to pay another fee to get more.
+You can find ATMs in almost every overseas airport (unless it’s really small).

-7. Spend loose change before leaving the country because you can’t sell it back at any currency exchange desk.
+7. Spend loose change before going back home, because you can’t sell it back at many currency exchange desks.

 8. Know the currency conversion rate and carry a calculator so you don’t get taken advantage of.